K-theoretic invariants of Hamiltonian fibrations: Preliminaries

 \begin{prop} \end{prop}

 Therefore the cohomology of the sheaf $\cO(L)$ of holomorphic sections of $L.$ In fact

-\begin{cor} When $M=\bP (V)$ for a Hermitian complex vector space $V$ with the standard Kahler structure and $L = \cO(1),$ the dual tautological bundle, endowed as above with the Chern connection, and where the isomorphism is canonical.
+\begin{cor} When $M=\bP (V)$ for a Hermitian complex vector space $V$ with the standard K\"{a}hler structure and $L = \cO(1),$ the dual tautological bundle, endowed as above with the Chern connection, and where the isomorphism is canonical.

 \end{cor} \begin{proof} All the non-zero sheaf cohomology of $\cO(1)$ vanishes (cf. \cite[Corollary 9.1.2]{KempfBook}, \cite[p.
 156]{GriffithsHarris}).
 On the other hand $H ^{0} (M, \cO (L)) $ is the space of global holomorphic sections of $L,$ which by elementary algebraic geometry is canonically identified with the dual space of $V$. \end{proof}